th1rst/learning/Projects/StartPage/Readme.md

 - Individual Resizing of Grid Items (or make Gridstack container of the static ones not resizable)
 - Some kind of Notes-App eventually
 - An alternative to Google Translate
+- saving settings (Grid Items in use and their location, Weather City ID) to LocalStorage.
 - whatever comes into mind, any input is highly appreciated